rollercoaster-dev/openbadges-types/README.md

   description: 'This badge is awarded for passing the 3-D printing knowledge and safety test.',
   image: 'https://example.org/badges/5/image',
   criteria: {
-    narrative: 'Students are tested on knowledge and safety, both through a paper test and a supervised performance evaluation on key skills.'
+    narrative:
-  },
+      'Students are tested on knowledge and safety, both through a paper test and a supervised performance evaluation on key skills.', },
   issuer: {
     id: 'https://example.org/issuer',